Books for Pathologists

 Attanoos: Advances in Surgical Pathology: Mesothelioma

 Created as a quick review, this volume delivers a concise, updated review of the pathological characteristics of mesothelioma-emphasizing the histologic correlation, clinical management, and treatment of the disease.
 Timely content features include recognition of precursor mesothelial lesions, the role of molecular biology in the diagnosis and prognosis of mesothelioma, the interface between the clinician and the surgical pathologist, and the legal implications of attributing disease origin to asbestos and other factors.
 The book provides a resource for the periodic updates in knowledge required for daily practice, for current credentialing, and for the self-assessment modules for recertification.

-PCAP TODAY: The Best of Q&A is a compilation of experts’ answers to readers’ questions as published in the popular Q&A section of CAP TODAY.
+The Best of CAP TODAY Q&A is a compilation of experts’ answers to readers’ questions as published in the popular Q&A section of CAP TODAY.
 Spanning a decade, topics will appeal to both anatomic and clinical pathologists as well as cytopathologists, medical technologists, and laboratory directors.

 Carter: Sternberg's Diagnostic Surgical Pathology